holepunchto/protomux-rpc-client/README.md

 #### `client.dht`

-The HyperDHT instance used to create the RPC client.
+The HyperDHT instance used to make connections.

+#### `client.nrConnections`

+The number of servers with which the client is currently attempting to keep connections open.

-#### `await client.makeRequest(methodName, args, opts)`
+#### `await client.makeRequest(key, methodName, args, opts)`

-Creates a request (connecting if necessary) returning the response. `methodName` is a unique string that represents the method. `args` is the value(s) the method is called with.
+Creates a request to the server listening at the specified `key` (connecting if necessary) returning the response. `methodName` is a unique string that represents the method. `args` is the value(s) the method is called with.

 Options: